- Which Are The Main Mentally ill Issues?

-1. Increasing the risks of all types of accidents which could be fatal.
+1. Increasing the risks of all types of accidents that could be fatal.

-2. Leading to potential high risks of exposure to substance abuse such as illicit drugs (cocaine, heroin), alcohol, or medication abuses.
+2. Leading to potential high risks of exposure to substance abuse such as illicit drugs (cocaine, heroin), alcohol, or medication abuse.

-4. Having severe depression, for example, can lead a person to become incarcerated individual, ignoring local enforcers, order, or simply disobeying laws.
+4. Having severe depression, for example, can lead a person to become incarcerated individual, ignore local enforcers, and orders, or simply disobey laws.

-5. Quality of life is decreasing further, neglecting all daily life issues, workplace, families, or financial.
+5. Quality of life is decreasing further, neglecting all daily life issues, workplace, families, or finances.

-6. Suicidal thoughts risks leading to self-harm or suicide attempts are increased.
+6. Suicidal thought risks leading to self-harm or suicide attempts are increased.
 Unfortunately, the vast majority of suicide or attempted suicide is related to untreated mental illnesses.